Sherlock Holmes: Personality and habits

-While Holmes can be dispassionate and cold, during an investigation he is animated and excitable.
+While Holmes is characterised as dispassionate and cold, he can be animated and excitable during an investigation.
 He has a flair for showmanship, often keeping his methods and evidence hidden until the last possible moment so as to impress observers.
-His companion condones the detective's willingness to bend the truth (or break the law) on behalf of a client—lying to the police, concealing evidence or breaking into houses—when he feels it morally justifiable.
+Holmes is willing to break the law as a means for righting a wrong, contending that "there are certain crimes which the law cannot touch, and which therefore, to some extent, justify private revenge."
+His companion condones the detective's willingness to do this on behalf of a client—lying to the police, concealing evidence or breaking into houses—when he also feels it morally justifiable.

 Except for that of Watson, Holmes avoids casual company.
 In "The Gloria Scott", he tells the doctor that during two years at college he made only one friend: "I was never a very sociable fellow, Watson ...
-I never mixed much with the men of my year".
-The detective goes without food at times of intense intellectual activity, believing that "the faculties become refined when you starve them."
-At times Holmes relaxes with music, either playing the violin, or enjoying the works of composers such as Wagner and Pablo de Sarasate.
+I never mixed much with the men of my year."
+The detective goes without food at times of intense intellectual activity, believing that "the faculties become refined when you starve them".
+At times, Holmes relaxes with music, either playing the violin or enjoying the works of composers such as Wagner and Pablo de Sarasate.

 Drug use

 Holmes occasionally uses addictive drugs, especially in the absence of stimulating cases.
-He sometimes used morphine and sometimes cocaine, the latter of which he injects in a seven-percent solution; both drugs were legal in 19th-century England.
+He sometimes uses morphine and sometimes cocaine, the latter of which he injects in a seven-percent solution; both drugs were legal in 19th-century England.
 As a physician, Watson strongly disapproves of his friend's cocaine habit, describing it as the detective's only vice, and concerned about its effect on Holmes's mental health and intellect.
 In "The Adventure of the Missing Three-Quarter", Watson says that although he has "weaned" Holmes from drugs, the detective remains an addict whose habit is "not dead, but merely sleeping".

-Watson and Holmes both use tobacco, smoking cigarettes, cigars, and pipes.
+Watson and Holmes both smoke tobacco, in cigarettes, cigars, and pipes.
 Although his chronicler does not consider Holmes's smoking a vice per se, Watson—a physician—does criticise the detective for creating a "poisonous atmosphere" in their confined quarters.

 Finances

 Holmes is known to charge clients for his expenses and claim any reward offered for a problem's solution, such as in "The Adventure of the Speckled Band", "The Red-Headed League", and "The Adventure of the Beryl Coronet".
 The detective states at one point that "My professional charges are upon a fixed scale.
-I do not vary them, save when I remit them altogether".
+I do not vary them, save when I remit them altogether."
 In this context, a client is offering to double his fee, and it is implied that wealthy clients habitually pay Holmes more than his standard rate.
-In "The Adventure of the Priory School", Holmes earns a £6,000 fee (at a time where annual expenses for a rising young professional were in the area of £500).
+In "The Adventure of the Priory School", Holmes earns a £6,000 fee (at a time when annual expenses for a rising young professional were in the area of £500).
 However, Watson notes that Holmes would refuse to help even the wealthy and powerful if their cases did not interest him.